also logged on this page: filmed stage productions, TV miniseries

 Director: Paul Dano

-Writers: Paul Dano, Zoe Kazan, Richard Ford (original novel)
+Writers: Paul Dano, Zoe Kazan, Richard Ford (novel)

 Stars: Ed Oxenbould, Carey Mulligan, Jake Gyllenhaal